digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/13_Interfaces.rst

 After defining a few templates in Daml, you've probably found yourself repeating some behaviors between them.
-For instance, many templates have a notion of ownership where a party is designated as the "owner" of the contract, and this party has the power to reassign ownership of the contract to a different party (subject to that party agreeing!).
+For instance, many templates have a notion of ownership where a party is designated as the "owner" of the contract, and this party has the power to transfer ownership of the contract to a different party (subject to that party agreeing!).
 Daml Interfaces provide a way to abstract those behaviors into a Daml type.